zippy345/dsc-v3-tableau-visualizations-lab/README.md

 ### Create a Bar Chart
 4. Rename the new worksheet "Profits by Sub-Category".

-5. Drag the `Orders.Sub-Category` pill from Dimensions in the data pane to the Column shelf.
-Then, drag the `Orders.Profit (SUM)` pill from Measures and drag them to the rows shelf.
+5. Drag the `Orders.
+Sub-Category` pill from Dimensions in the data pane to the Column shelf.
+Then, drag the `Orders.
+Profit (SUM)` pill from Measures and drag them to the rows shelf.

-5. Select **Swap** from the Command bar to transform the bar chart to a vertical bar chart.
+5. Select **Swap** from the Command bar to transform the bar chart into a vertical bar chart.

 7. Navigate to the top of the Sheets pane and edit the title so that it is centered and has a size 16 font.

-8. Navigate to the Fit drop down on the Command bar at the top of the screen.
+8. Navigate to the Fit drop-down on the Command bar at the top of the screen.
 Select "Entire View".

 Now, your screen should look like this: